jgargriff/Democratic-Blind-Spots/README.md

 # Democratic-Blind-Spots
-Files for chapters 3 and 4 of the dissertation Democratic Blind Spots: Organized Labor and the Persistence of Subnational Authoritarianism.
+This contains replication files for chapters 3 and 4 of the dissertation Democratic Blind Spots: Organized Labor and the Persistence of Subnational Authoritarianism.

-# Democratic_Blindspots_Dissertation

-This PDF is the final submitted copy of my dissertation.
-The empirical sections are found in chapters 3 and 4.
-The replication files area part of this repository.

 # democratic_blindspots